smiledv/scrna/README.md

 mv CRR516134_r2.fastq CRR516134_S1_L001_R2_001.fastq
 ```
 ### 2.3.
 Run cellranger job using the aligment.sh file for each batch of fastq files
-#### You need to address the folder containing the batch of fastq files (with the correct naming style) and the folder contains the reference.
+#### You need to address the folder containing the batch of fastq files and the one containing the reference.
 ```
 #!/bin/bash